Weston Wharf railway station: History

-Work on the extension from Oswestry had begun in 2016 and had proceeded in three stages: phase one from Oswestry to Gasworks Bridge which carries the B4579 Shrewsbury Road over the line, phase two to make Gasworks Bridge passable and phase three to reach Weston Wharf.
+Plans to extend the line from Oswestry were reported in January 2016.
+The work was scheduled to proceed in three stages: phase one from Oswestry to Gasworks Bridge which carries the B4579 Shrewsbury Road over the line, phase two to make Gasworks Bridge passable and phase three to reach Weston Wharf.
 At Gasworks Bridge, the track had to be lowered to allow trains to pass under the steel girder frame installed to strengthen the bridge.
+Funding was received from Shropshire Council and Oswestry Town Council.

+By April 2022 the 2 miles of track from Oswestry to Weston Wharf, which lay abandoned for more than 50 years, had been reinstated.
 The station was officially opened on 2 April 2022 by Helen Morgan MP and Vince Hunt, Chairman of Shropshire Council.
 It consists of a single platform, a run-around loop and a siding.
 Previously, there was no station here, only a goods depot.